Town's entire police force quits, citing equipment, safety

 Interim Police Chief Roberta Sarnacki and three officers submitted their resignations in a letter to Blandford officials on Monday, effective immediately.

 The officers said the town's police cruisers are in such bad shape they often have to answer calls in their personal vehicles.
-They said their police radios don't work in some parts of the town and bulletproof vests are beyond their expiration dates and fit poorly to begin with.
+They said their police radios don't work in some parts of the town and their poorly fitting bulletproof vests are beyond their expiration dates.

 Town officials say emergency calls will be answered by state police.